-Cycling and walking are both carbon-neutral and inexpensive modes of travel as well as a good form of exercise.
-An increase in the uptake of cycling and walking would help to alleviate traffic congestion, reduce vehicle emissions, and improve societal health and well-being.
-In order for cycling and walking to be normalised and considered an attractive first choice for travel, developments must be designed with the needs of cyclists and pedestrians in mind.
+Cycling and walking.
+Wheeling and cCycling are both all carbonneutral and inexpensive modes of travel which as well as a good form of exercise.
+An increase in the uptake of cycling and walking.
+Wheeling and Cycling would contribute help to alleviatinge traffic congestion, reducinge vehicle emissions, and improvinge societal health and well-being.
+In order for cycling and walking.wWheeling and cCycling to be normalised and considered an attractive first choice for travel, developments must be designed with the needs of cyclists and pedestrians in mind.